 - 1/2 teaspoon canola oil

-In the bowl of a mixer fitted with a paddle attachment, cream together butt and sugar until light in color and fluffy.
+- In the bowl of a mixer fitted with a paddle attachment, cream together butter and sugar until light in color and fluffy.
 Add the egg and vanilla; mix well.

 High altitude: I added an extra egg because I wanted the cakes to stay very soft.